redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

    * Edit the "<strong>Dockerfile"</strong> configuration file and change the port to be exposed from port 8080 to port 80 when the container is executed:  ```vi Dockerfile```

-   * Edit the <strong>"server.js"</strong> configuration file and change the port which the application should listen on from port 8080 to port 80 when the container is executed:  ```vi server.js```

    * Edit the "<strong>/etc/mongod.conf"</strong> configuration file and comment out the "bindIp" directive which will force MongoDB to listen on all interfaces:  ```vi /etc/mongod.conf```

    * Restart mongod using systemctl:  ```systemctl restart mongod```